What lies beneath the surface of jewellery?

 From antiquity to today, it has been a means of self-expression, social status, wealth, religion and so much more.
 Going back to the stone age, when the first necklaces were made out of animal teeth, bones, stones, pieces of wood, other found objects, and tied with leather and rope, it was a way to show that someone was strong, a good hunter, or on other occasions, that they belonged to a certain group or tribe.

 When we reached the Bronze Age, as we started developing more effective techniques to work with metals, those techniques were naturally adopted in jewellery.
-Fibulas, necklaces, earrings, rings and bracelets became much more decorative and carried more intricate details.
+Fibulas, necklaces, earrings, rings, hair accessories and bracelets became much more decorative and carried more intricate details.

 We wear wedding bands when we get married to show the world that we are committed to someone.
 In this way, we are saying “I am with someone and the two of us belong to each other.”